lando/lando/docs/config/proxy.md

 ### Sub subdomains

-You can also `sub-sub-...-sub-subdomain` to your hearts content.
+You can also `sub-sub-...-sub-subdomain` to your heart's content.

 ```yaml
 proxy: